waynelinks/webdock/Documentation/Getting-started.md

 * [Docker Compose](https://docs.docker.com/compose/)
 * [Docker Machine](https://docs.docker.com/machine/) (for MacOS and Windows only)
   * [Docker Machine NFS](https://github.com/adlogix/docker-machine-nfs) is recommended
-    to speed up transferring files between Docker Machine and your system
+    to speed up transferring files between Docker Machine and your operating system

 There is how you can check if you have installed these soft: